david-christiansen/pudding-old/README.md

 Status
 ------

 Pudding is currently incomplete, and cannot yet be used to prove anything.
+Work is currently being done on the foundations of the proof assistant, such as the representation of refinement rules and the proof mechanisms.
+When these are ready, we can being the task of encoding a type theory for Racket.

 Installation Instructions
 -------------------------